FATPLOUGHMAN/FATPLOUGHMAN/README.md

 - Ex semi pro swordsman

 ## Random stuff
-- Owner of 2 cats - Martini and Choco
+- Owner of the 2 beautiful cats Martini and Choco